Typhoon In-fa: Impact

 Overall, In-fa caused widespread impacts across several countries due to its large size and area of effect.
 Flooding of some kind had affected a myriad of provinces, prefectures, and regions in countries, with thousands of buildings being damaged in some way over the course of the typhoon, along with severe impacts to agriculture.
 Winds exacerbated much of the destruction In-fa brought.
-According to Aon Benfield Inc., In-fa caused over US$1 billion in damage.

 Japan

 Rough waves started to impact the coastal areas of the Daitō Islands, starting on July 18.
 Rains began to pound Minamidaitō and Kitadaitōjima on July 19 while gusts of 25 m/s were also reported.
 On July 21, sustained winds of 34 knots with gusts of 42 knots were felt over Kadena Air Base.
 Three days later, gusts of 36.5 m/s were reported on Kumejima Airport.
 Kumejima collected 310.5 mm on that day and 286.5 mm on Kumejima-cho.

-An office in Nanjō suffered power, internet signal and telecommunication loss due to In-fa, while a disaster headquarters at Naha urged people to evacuate as the conditions started to became rough as the storm nears.
+An office in Nanjō suffered power, internet signal and telecommunication loss due to In-fa, while a disaster headquarters at Naha urged people to evacuate as the conditions started to become rough as the storm neared.
 Winds up to 32.1 mph were recorded on Nanjō on the early hours of July 21, 28.1 mph at Uruma and 26.9 mph at Naha, enough to down power lines that affected 860 people in the main island of Okinawa and the villages of Iheya and Izena as of July 21 and many sugarcane crops.
 A vinyl house was reported to have collapsed in Yonagusuku, Yaese, while a telephone line in Nanjō City office were cut due to the storm.
 4,720 households ran out of power on July 23, according to the Okinawa Electric Power.
 A stone pile, which were around for 10 years also collapsed and the 250-year old historic Nakadou no San-ban Akou tree's large branches in Ishigaki Island were downed due to strong winds from In-fa.
 Walls of an empty building were also crumbled by heavy rains and further fell on the streets; no one was reported to be injured.

 According to authorities, a death from In-fa was reported on the next day when an individual discovered a male security guard bleeding; the person was rushed to the hospital but recorded "dead on the spot" according to authorities.
 Nine individuals were reported injured in the other hand, including an elderly woman on July 20 when she fell in the parking lot of a hotel in Minama, Chatan and two more in Miyako-jima.
 Damages in Okinawa Island and Daitō Islands totaled JP¥46.5 million (US$421,000), with the majority are due to sugarcane losses.
 Total agricultural loss across Okinawa Prefecture fell at JP¥430 million (US$3.89 million).